Skip to content

 Command Line

 This guide walks through usage of the Blackfish command line tool (CLI).
-In the current version of Blackfish, the CLI is the only way to perform certain management operations, such as creating profiles and adding models.
-Thus, it's highly recommended that users develop some level of familiarity with the CLI even if intend to primarily use the UI or Python API1.
+Most operations are also available through the UI, but the CLI is currently the only way to upgrade or repair profiles.
+It's recommended that users develop some level of familiarity with the CLI even if they intend to primarily use the UI or Python API1.

 Configuration